This information outlines ongoing cleaning expectations for businesses and education centres at Alert Level 1.

 COVID-19 can survive on different surfaces for different lengths of time.
 The exact time is dependent on the surface, temperature, and humidity but studies have shown that the COVID-19 virus can survive for up to 72 hours on plastic and stainless steel, less than 4 hours on copper and less than 24 hours on cardboard.
-Further information on how long the COVID-19 virus can survive for can be found on the WHO website.

 People need to continue to regularly clean frequently touched surfaces and objects.
 If you are responsible for any aspects of cleaning of businesses and education centres, then you should continue to ensure your cleaning and disinfection process follows the normal cleaning routine and products used.
 You do not need to wear any special personal protective equipment (PPE) other than gloves required for health and safety reasons specified by the manufacturer’s recommendations for the cleaning products you use.
 If you are using disinfectant, follow the instructions for use.

 It’s important to maintain good hand hygiene practices and encourage people at your premises to do the same.
 Remember to wash your hands with soap and water for at least 20 seconds and dry thoroughly after cleaning and disinfecting.